droundy/fac/web/documentation.md

 - Kill jobs on SIGINT (attempted, but not quite working)
 - Hashing of inputs
 - Tracking of environment variables

-- files to build on the command line

 - Enable bilge to call bilge recursively (requires ptrace effort)